 Why Nitrogen Is So Important For Marijuana Plants

-Nitrogen has been referred to as “the most important nutrient that plants acquire from the soil” and is, hands down, one of the most imperative ingredients your marijuana plants need.
+Nitrogen has been referred to as “the most important nutrient that plants acquire from the soil” and is, hands down, one of the most imperative if not THE most imperative plant nutrient your marijuana plants need.
 Why is nitrogen so critical when it comes to growing cannabis?

 For one, nitrogen is essential for keeping cannabis leaves green.
 Nitrogen is a fundamental element in chlorophyll, the pigment found in plants that’s responsible for their varied hues of green leaves.
 This is why nitrogen deficiency in weed can easily be identified by the marijuana leaves turning yellow.